krcb197/PeakRDL-python/docs/generated_package.rst

 generated package.
 The simulator is used in a the examples shown earlier in this section.
 The simulator has the option to attach a callback to the read and write operations of either a register or field.
-In addition there is a ``value`` property that allows access to the register or feild content, this allows the contents to be accessed or updated without activating the callbacks, this is intended to allow the simulator to be extended with behaviour that is not fully described by the systemRDL.
+In addition there is a ``value`` property that allows access to the register or field content, this allows the contents to be accessed or updated without activating the callbacks, this is intended to allow the simulator to be extended with behaviour that is not fully described by the systemRDL.